OIDC Basics

 Environment setup

-Consult instructions “Sign-up to Authlete and Creating a Service“ to create a new Authlete API service and register a client to the service.
+Consult instructions “Sign-up to Authlete and Creating a Service“ for how to create an Authlete API service and register a client to the service.

 Item Value